Priyanka-saw/React_learning/README.md

-- useCallback is a React Hook that lets you cache a function definition between re-renders.
+- useCallback is a React Hook that lets you cache a function definition between re-renders. function lo memoerize karta hai

 ``` javascript
 const cachedFn = useCallback(fn, dependencies)

 ````
-- UseEffect is a react hook that lets you synchronize a component with an external system
+- UseEffect is a react hook that lets you synchronize a component with an external system page ko reload karta hai jab jab koi activity run hoga tab page reload hoga
 ```javascript

 useEffect(setup, dependencies?)

 ```

+- useRef is used for the taking reference of the other value's and manipulate it